-Panke saw hope in DF/BWCC and the Thyroid Cancer Center for such patients – including herself.
-"While most thyroid cancer patients are cured with standard therapy, these patients develop refractory disease that is incurable and has a poor prognosis," says Lorch.
+Panke saw hope in Dana-Farber Brigham Cancer Center and the Thyroid Cancer Center for such patients – including herself.
+"While most thyroid cancer patients are cured with standard therapy, these patients develop refractory disease that is incurable and has a poor prognosis,"

+said Lorch.
 "Our personalized cancer treatment program is designed to help identify the most appropriate targeted therapies for these patients as their cancer evolves, and to develop new therapeutic approaches in the treatment of advanced and aggressive

-In addition to sending Lorch an archive of her tumor samples to study for mutations and possible links between her ovarian and thyroid cancers, Panke and her husband established the Panke Thyroid Cancer Research Fund at DF/BWCC in 2015.
+In addition to sending Lorch an archive of her tumor samples to study for mutations and possible links between her ovarian and thyroid cancers, Panke and her husband established the Panke Thyroid Cancer Research Fund at Dana-Farber Brigham Cancer Center in 2015.
 The fund supports

-"The key is looking at tumor material as many times as necessary throughout treatment to get as much information from the tumor as possible," says Lorch.
+"The key is looking at tumor material as many times as necessary throughout treatment to get as much information from the tumor as possible," said Lorch.
 "We consider DNA, RNA, and live cell testing during the patient's course of therapy to see if the

 Studying Panke's tumor samples, Lorch's team found no link between her ovarian and thyroid cancers – but they did identify a new mutation in a gene which may be a useful target in thyroid cancer patients.